kylerchin/lacmta-alerts-to-protobuf/README.md

 # Los Angeles Protobuf Alerts

-Los Angeles Metro currently does not share alerts with the public in the Protobuf format.
+Los Angeles Metro did not share alerts with the public in the Protobuf format.
 However, the service alerts page json seems compatible.
 It is presented in Json format.
 I was able to convert it to Protobuf using the `gtfs_rt` crate.

+Project was deprecated 63 hours later, LA Metro responded by publishing https://s3.amazonaws.com/la-alerts-prod/alerts.pb 🎉🎉🎉🎉🎉

 My version of the feeds are hosted at